MaxRis/protobuf-cpp-feedstock/README.md

 Version: [![Anaconda-Server Badge](https://anaconda.org/conda-forge/protobuf/badges/version.svg)](https://anaconda.org/conda-forge/protobuf)
 Downloads: [![Anaconda-Server Badge](https://anaconda.org/conda-forge/protobuf/badges/downloads.svg)](https://anaconda.org/conda-forge/protobuf)

-Installing protobuf
+Installing protobuf-cpp
 ===================

-Installing `protobuf` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `protobuf-cpp` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:

 ```
 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `protobuf` can be installed with:
+Once the `conda-forge` channel has been enabled, `protobuf-cpp` can be installed with:

 ```
-conda install protobuf
+conda install protobuf-cpp
 ```

-It is possible to list all of the versions of `protobuf` available on your platform with:
+It is possible to list all of the versions of `protobuf-cpp` available on your platform with:

 ```
-conda search protobuf --channel conda-forge
+conda search protobuf-cpp --channel conda-forge
 ```